If we don’t win, you don’t pay.

 - Collisions: Delivery drones, especially air-based ones, can collide with people, vehicles, or other objects.
 In the case of ground-based drones, collisions with pedestrians or obstacles may occur, leading to injuries.

-- Lacerations and Cuts: Rotating propellers on both ground and air-based drones can cause lacerations and cuts if they come into contact with a person or object.
+- Lacerations and Cuts: Rotating propellers on both ground and air-based drones can cause scrapes and cuts if they come into contact with a person or object.

 - Eye Injuries: Air-based drones flying at high speeds can pose a risk to the eyes if they accidentally crash into a person or if a malfunction occurs.